-India is considering 50 per cent Iran oil cut to win US waiver India, the second biggest crude customer for Iran, may cut its imports from the Islamic republic by half to secure a waiver from the U.S. to continue with shipments, people familiar with the matter said.
+India, the second biggest crude customer for Iran, may cut its imports from the Islamic republic by half to secure a waiver from the U.S. to continue with shipments, people familiar with the matter said.

 Officials from the U.S. had discussed the issue of a conditional waiver on sanctions in talks last month in New Delhi, the people said, requesting not to be identified as the discussion was private.
 India has expressed its inability to scrap oil imports from Iran completely as its supplies are being offered at competitive rates, the people said.
 New Delhi expects a response as early as next month when talks resume.